pyeventsourcing/eventsourcing/docs/topics/process.rst

     system = System(
         (Orders, Reservations, Orders, Payments, Orders),
     )

+Although a process class can appear many times, there will only be one instance of each process in the system, however each process may follow more than one process.

+The library's ``System`` class is constructed with sequences of process classes.
+For example, sequence (A, B, C) shows that B follows A, and C follows B. The sequence (A, A) shows that A follows A. The sequence (A, B, A) shows that B follows A, and A follows B. The sequences ((A, B, A), (A, C, A)) is equivalent to (A, B, A, C, A).

 Please note, aggregates are segregated within an application.
 Each application can only access from its repository the aggregates it